ybrs/project-switcher/README.md

 - run celery worker

 well project switcher tries to automate this process, using a simple yaml file.
+Project-switcher is currently MACOSX only.

 usage
 ------------------------------